TekExplorer/dartactyl/README.md

 ## Features

-Nearly all api functions are available for the client-side api, ~~but error checking has not been implemented yet.~~ It's here!
+Nearly all api functions are available for the client-side api.
+If there's anything missing, let me know with an issue!

+Application API is a WIP.

 ## Usage